Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover: Vortex mass along the BEC--BCS crossover

 If the temperature is nonzero, a normal density at infinity appears for all interaction strengths, as can be seen in Fig. \ref{fig:densities-finT}.
 Close to the critical temperature, most of the density is in fact located in this normal density, also in the BEC case.
 Then, it is important to subtract $\rho_{n,\infty}$ in Eq. \eqref{eq:internal-mass}.
 This makes physical sense, because the origin of the internal mass is the fact that normal component needs to be moved, hence not including the normal density that is equally distributed over the entire system.
 The results for a system size of $k_F R = 150$ are plotted in Fig. \ref{fig:vortex_mass-finT}.
 We can see that the impact of the temperature depends on the interaction strength.
 On the BCS side, the vortex mass decreases with increasing temperature.
 In contrast, around unitarity and on the BEC side, the mass increases.

 We can explain this quite simply by noting that the associated mass is proportional to $\pi \xi^2 \rho_{s,\infty}$.
 As the temperature is raised, the healing length increases but the superfluid density decreases.
 On the BCS side, the lowering of the superfluid density leads to a decrease.
 On the BEC side, the increase of the healing length instead leads to an increase.
 A similar argument holds for the internal mass, replacing $\rho_{s,\infty}$ by $\delta\rho_{n,\infty}$.
+On the BCS side, also the internal mass decreases, which can be understood as the increasing background normal state density resulting in a decrease of the \emph{excess} normal component density in the vortex core.

 It is also interesting to look at the correction factors $\alpha_a$ and $\alpha_i$ at various temperatures.
 For temperature 0.5$T_c$, a similar pattern as in the zero-temperature case emerges.
 In the BCS limit both correction factors become equal, while they are different on the BEC side.
 In contrast, at temperature 0.9$T_c$ the correction factors stay similar even on the BEC side.
 This should be interpreted as a result of the vortex core structure being significantly different from the zero temperature case.